prestodb/rfcs/RFC-0004-jdbc-join-pushdown.md

 Current implementation will work for every JdbcConnector which use JdbcPlanOptimizerProvider as ConnectorPlanOptimizerProvider.
 It is noticed that some existing JdbcConnector not using JdbcPlanOptimizerProvider.

-During this task we are focusing on postgres and db2 connectors to do the join pushdown and now other connectors are out of scope .
+During this task we are focusing on postgres (for OSS) and db2 (for IBM) to do the join pushdown and now other Jdbc connectors are not testing .

 ## 10) Open Points